eclecticbouquet/authentikate-your-cloudflared/README.md

 - c.
 Copy and save the Origin Certificate and Private Key in a ==secure place==.
 - d.
 Now login into your authentik UI as ```akadmin```.
 Head to System > Certificates > Create.
 - e.
 Make the name for your cert something simple like ```cloudflare``` so you know what it's for.
 - f.
-Input the text of the certificate you just created in Cloudflare into the appropriate spots.
+Input the text of the certificate you just created in Cloudflare, into the appropriate spots.
 - g.
-Create.
+Click Create.

 ### 6. Create the Application and Provider for your service in authentik

 authentik is ready to protect it's first application!
-Generally speaking in authentik, you have 1 Application/Provider combination per 1 application that you are protecting.
+Generally speaking in authentik, you have 1 Application/Provider combination per 1 service that you are protecting.
 Let's setup your first one.

 - a.
 Still in the authentik UI, click on the Applications tab, and then "Create With Wizard".
 - b.
 Enter a name for this application.
 For simplicity, I recommend naming this after the service you're trying to expose.
 This will help you keep everything straight, as generally speaking with authentik, you'll be creating a separate Application and Provider in authentik for each service you want to protect.
 Again for simplicity, I recommend keeping the default value that populates for the Slug.